About Asbestos Exposure at Ashtabula County Medical Center

 Pipefitters and steamfitters — responsible for installing and maintaining the steam distribution systems that ran throughout hospital buildings — may have been exposed daily to asbestos pipe covering.
 Cutting, fitting, and removing Thermobestos or calcium silicate pipe insulation produced visible dust clouds.
 Workers who did this for years, in building after building, accumulated significant fiber burdens.

 Heat and frost insulators — the trade most directly responsible for applying and removing pipe insulation — were by the nature of their work in constant contact with asbestos-containing products.
-Missouri insulators who worked hospital construction and renovation projects in the 1950s through the 1970s are now among the most heavily diagnosed occupational groups in the state.
+Ohio insulators who worked hospital construction and renovation projects in the 1950s through the 1970s are now among the most heavily diagnosed occupational groups in the state.

 HVAC mechanics and sheet metal workers — who worked in mechanical rooms and above ceiling tiles installing ductwork — may have been exposed to both spray fireproofing overspray and disturbed ceiling tile materials in older hospital construction.